dabaus/SwedishNumbers/README.md

 # SwedishNumbers
-A coding challange to implement some checks for swedish social security and organisation numbers
+A coding challange to implement some checks for swedish social security and organisation numbers.

 ## How to build
 On windows use build.cmd\